 For whoever wishes to save his life will lose it, but whoever loses his life for my sake will save it.
 Matt 10:39

 Commitment and Belief

-Many disciples gave up their lives to follow Jesus.
-Some had followed the Lord for months and years.
+With Jesus roughly two years into his earthly ministry, it is estimated that some disciples had followed the Lord for months and some for years.
 Imagine you giving up your life to “literally” follow another person for weeks, months or years!

 To follow his way of life was (is) not easy.
 It involved suffering, persecution, rejection, living minimally, etc. His way was against this world and our fleshly desires.